 Away from mains sewerage, there are many treatment options to consider.
 Treatment usually involves a combination of different methods to separate out solids, deal with disease carrying organisms, and remove nutrients.
 Some options could be of interest if you’re on the mains but want to reclaim the nutrients you’re flushing away.

 At CAT we’ve been using ecological sewage treatment systems including reed beds and composting toilets for decades.
-We run several courses, sell technical publications, and our experts may also be able to offer consultancy advice.
+We run several courses and sell technical publications.
 You may need help from a sanitation expert in order to get the system passed by the Environment Agency (or other relevant body).

 The first stage is the separation of most of the solids from the liquid effluent.
 This is usually by some kind of settlement chamber, such as a septic tank.
 See below for more.